 Farm sustainability in relation with fertilizer pollution risk will be assessed as follows:

-Green (desirable): The farm does not use fertilizersor uses fertilizers and takes specific measures to mitigate environmental risks (at least four from the list above)
+Green (desirable): The farm takes specific measures to mitigate environmental risks (at least four from the list above).
+Default result for farms not using fertilizers.

 Yellow (acceptable): the farm uses fertilizers and takes at least two measures from the above list to mitigate environmental risks